Your Attention Coach

 26. It takes a lot of change and variety to keep me really happy.

-27. It seems that the same things are on television or the movies all the time; it’s getting old.
+27. It seems that the same things are on television or in the movies all the time; it’s getting old.

 28. When I was young, I was often in monotonous and tiresome situations.

 To find out your own proneness to boredom, add up the total of the scores you gave each question.
-The average score is 99, and the average range 81-117.
+The average score is 99, and the average range is 81-117.
 If you scored above 117, you become bored easily, and if you scored below 81, your boredom threshold is very high.

 What is your Boredom score?